skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2023-05-12, with latest median and mean data as of [Episode 242](https://thefeed.libsyn.com/242-podcasts-on-youtube-music-now).*

 *Updated 2023-04-18, with latest country and user agent data as of [Episode 241](https://thefeed.libsyn.com/241-video-podcasting-workflow-and-podcasting-ai-tools).*

 *Updated 2023-04-04, with latest median and mean data as of [Episode 240](https://thefeed.libsyn.com/240-stats-move-to-libsyn-5-plus-ios-16-voice-isolation).*